MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 ### misty.StartRecordingAudio

 Directs Misty to initiate an audio recording and save it with the specified file name.
-Misty records audio with a far-field microphone array and saves it as a byte array string.
+Misty records audio with a far-field microphone array and saves it as a

+string.
 To stop recording, you must call the `misty.StopRecordingAudio()` command.
 If you do not call `misty.StopRecordingAudio()`, Misty automatically stops recording after 60 seconds.

 ```JavaScript
 // Syntax